052223-java-angular/Navarrete-p1/README.md

 - Search for movies using a filter
 - Adding movies to movie lists
 - Modifying the movie lists and movies in a movie list
-- movie rating and reviewing
+- Movie rating and reviewing
+- Recommendations based on movies in user's movie list

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous watched movies or favorite movies
 - Implementing a streaming service recomendation system that give users the cheapest services to watch a list of movies
 - Implementing a community polling system